First-order asymptotic perturbation theory for extensions of symmetric operators

 A major issue in perturbation theory for unbounded operators with varying domains is that their difference could be defined on a potentially very small subspace, e.g. on the zero subspace.
 This issue is not as severe when one talks about self-adjoint extensions $\cA_1, \cA_2$ of the same operator $A$, since $\dom(A)\subset \dom(\cA_1)\cap \dom(\cA_2)$ but there is still a caveat: the difference $\cA_1-\cA_2$ could be the zero operator, hence, $\cA_1$, $\cA_2$ could be trivial additive perturbations of one another (again, think about the Dirichlet and Neumann realizations of the second derivative on a segmen).
-To deal with this issue, one considers instead of $\cA_1-\cA_2$ the difference of the {\em resolvents} $(\cA_1- \zeta)^{-1}-(\cA_2-\zeta)^{-1}$ and, typically, expresses it in terms of the abstract Weyl $M$-function, see Appendix \ref{Sec4.1} and, in particular, Proposition \ref{prop:KrNaF} for a brief reminder of this topic.
+To deal with this issue, one considers instead of $\cA_1-\cA_2$ the difference of the {\em resolvents} $(\cA_1- \zeta)^{-1}-(\cA_2-\zeta)^{-1}$ and, classically, expresses it in terms of the abstract Weyl $M$-function, see Appendix \ref{Sec4.1} and, in particular, Proposition \ref{prop:KrNaF} for a brief reminder of this topic.